BeepBoop486/Clean-Note/readme.txt

 - To change all the forms with Ajax Queries
 - Add a new SQL table to store the activity of all users and show just from the ones we follow
 - Admin panel - Still working on it
+- Add plugins (i've got an idea of something like CleanNote for schools and teachers)
+- Email signup checking
+- A different form for signing up
+- To delete and edit posts